dinusha96/cybersentry-app/README.md

 Real-time data storage and retrieval using a robust NoSQL database.

 ✅ Secure Password Storage
-Passwords are hashed using industry best practices.
+Passwords are hashed securely using industry best practices.

 ✅ Database Management Interface
-Basic data admin tools for inspecting and managing stored data.
+Basic admin tools for inspecting and managing user data.

 📦 Installation Guide
 1. 📥 Clone the Repository